Akadama

 Maintenance:

-• Monitor soil breakdown and refresh mix every 2-3 years.
+• Monitor soil breakdown and refresh the mix every 2-3 years.

-• Avoid excessive watering; Akadama helps balance moisture.
+• Avoid excessive watering; Akadama helps maintain a balanced moisture level.

 4. For Other Plants